yparekh1/css-exercises/foundations/intro-to-css/02-class-id-selectors/README.md

 - Do the odd numbered `p` elements share a class?
 - Do the even numbered `div` elements have unique IDs?
 - Does the Number 3 element have multiple classes?

+SELF CHECK:

+1. Yes
+2. No, one has ID and other has a class
+3. Yes